Soneshaps/cinema-gallery/README.md

 A simple web application that displays list of Top trending Movies and TV-Series

+## Demo

+You can view the live project here: [Project Link](https://trending-cinema-gallery.netlify.app/)

 ## Features

 - Display gallery cards with dynamic data.